Generation of polarization-entangled photon pairs from two interacting quantum emitters: Postselection of a highly polarization-entangled state

-In this section we show that a two photon-state that is highly entangled in polarization can be post-selected using optical filters and color-blind detectors.
+In this section we show that a two photon-state that is highly entangled in polarization can be postselected using optical filters.
 We consider that Alice detects light propagating in the direction $\hat{\boldsymbol{y}}$ and Bob does it in the direction $-\hat{\boldsymbol{y}}$, as schematically represented in Fig. \ref{Figure:4}.
-The post-selected state is based on the detection of a single photon by Alice and a single photon by Bob and, thus, determined by the two-photon probability amplitudes $c_{\ks \ksp}^{gg}(\infty)$ with $\hat{\boldsymbol{k}}=\hat{\boldsymbol{y}}$ and $\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$.
+The postselected state is based on the detection of a single photon by Alice and a single photon by Bob and, thus, determined by the two-photon probability amplitudes $c_{\ks ,\ksp}^{gg}(\infty)$ with $\hat{\boldsymbol{k}}=\hat{\boldsymbol{y}}$ and $\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$.
 Additionally, Alice ($A$) and Bob ($B$) use optical filters with Lorentzian profiles

 These profiles assume that both optical filters have the same linewidth $\Gamma$, but while Alice filters light around $\omega_+$, Bob does it around $\omega_-$.